 A: The Turner-Ingersoll Mansion is well known as The House of Seven Gables.
-This 1668 mansion inspired Nathaniel Hawthorne’s 1851 novel of the same name.
-It is one of New England’s oldest surviving homes and our house tour features Salem’s maritime and settlement history.
+This 1668 mansion was constructed by the Turners, a wealthy sea merchant family, and later inspired Nathaniel Hawthorne’s 1851 novel of the same name.
+Because of its fame it was saved by Caroline Emmerton and turned into a Settlement House in 1910 in order to serve our local immigrant population.

 Q: What does the site offer?